Skip to main content

 Visitors to The Great Exhibition 1851

-Queen Victoria opened the Great Exhibition 1851 on 1 May, on schedule.
-She became a frequent visitor.
 At first the price of admission was £3 for gentlemen, £2 for ladies.
 They came in throngs, in their elegant carriages, leaving them at a separate entrance to be valet-parked.
 Saturday mornings were reserved for invalids.
 From 24th May the masses were let in for only a shilling a head.
-And they came in their thousands, factory workers sent by their employers, country villagers sent by benevolent landowners, strings of schoolchildren.
-The country men came wearing their best smocks, staring at all the Londoners and foreigners.
+“The world for a shilling” was the slogan to attract people to see 13,000 exhibits.

-The travel agent Thomas Cook arranged special excursion trains.
+The travel agent Thomas Cook even arranged special excursion trains.
 A third-class return ticket from York cost only five shillings.
 One old lady even walked, all the way from Penzance.

 There was even a mysterious Chinese man in full mandarin robes, who stepped forward as the royal procession passed.
-He was treated, just in case he was important, as a visiting dignitary, but he turned out to be the captain of a Chinese junk moored in the river.
+He was treated, just in case he was important, as a visiting dignitary, but he turned out to be the captain of a Chinese junk boat moored in the river.

 By the time the Exhibition closed, on 11 October, over six million people had gone through the turnstiles.
 Instead of the loss initially predicted, the Exhibition made a profit of £186,000, most of which was used to create the South Kensington museums.
 Those were Albert’s memorial.
 His Queen commissioned the statue of him, sitting under a gilt canopy opposite the Royal Albert Hall with a copy of the Exhibition catalogue on his knee.

-A Showcase For Art, The British Empire, and Science
+The Great Exhibition of 1851 was a Showcase For Art, The British Empire, and Science

 Although the original aim of this world fair that the Victorians named The Great Exhibition 1851 had been as a celebration of art in industry for the benefit of All Nations, in practice it appears to have been turned into more of a showcase for British manufacturing: more than half the 100,000 exhibits on display were from Britain or the British Empire.